akhamidogit/dataviz/final-project-part-three.md

             <section>
                  <h2>Final Design Decisions</h2>
                  <p class="text-slate-600 leading-relaxed">
-                    One of the most critical design decisions was using an **indexed line chart** for the regional price comparison.
-By setting a common baseline (Index = 100 in 2019), it allows the audience to compare the *rate of growth* across three countries with very different housing price levels, which was essential for telling a fair story.
+                    The most impactful design decision was shifting to a **bar chart for year-over-year price growth**.
+This choice was a direct result of user feedback asking for a clearer, more immediate way to see the price spike.
+A bar chart excels at comparing discrete values, and it instantly communicates the magnitude of the 2022-2023 increase relative to previous years.
+It's simple, direct, and serves the story's hook perfectly.
                  </p>
                  <p class="mt-4 text-slate-600 leading-relaxed">
-                    For the migration data, **small multiples** proved to be the most effective choice.
-Placing the three country charts side-by-side with a synchronized x-axis makes it incredibly easy to see that the migration spike in late 2022 was a shared regional event, but with different magnitudes.
-This visual structure does the heavy lifting of comparison for the reader.
-Finally, I focused on a clean, minimalist aesthetic with a colorblind-safe palette and direct labeling to minimize cognitive load and ensure the story, not the chart junk, was the focus.
+                    For the migration data, **small multiples** remained the best choice.
+Placing three synchronized charts side-by-side allows for effortless comparison of the timing and scale of the migration spike across the three countries.
+This visual structure does the comparative work for the reader, reinforcing the idea of a shared regional event.
+Finally, the overall aesthetic was kept clean and minimalist, using a colorblind-safe palette and direct labeling to ensure the data and the narrative remained the central focus.
                  </p>
             </section>